Zombie 5e D&D Guide and Tactics

 If they succeed, they won’t die, but they drop to zero HP instead.
 They can continue fighting for a second time.

-Read Also: Phantom Rogue 5e D&D Guide
+Read Also: Aura of Vitality 5e D&D Guide

 Zombies don’t have weapons and instead, slam you using their hands, perhaps to slap you into submission.